 Phone: +44 (0)20 7898 4700

-If you would like to contact Alberto Demo, our International Recruitment Manager for South Asia and South-East Asia, please email him directly at email@example.com
+If you would like to contact Durgha Ramji, our International Recruitment and Conversion Manager for South Asia, please email her directly at firstname.lastname@example.org.

-SOAS staff travel regularly overseas to meet with student who are interested in studying at SOAS.
+SOAS staff travel regularly overseas to meet with students who are interested in studying at SOAS.
 More information can be found in our listings for events in your country.